Applications are accepted from U.S. citizens who meet one of the following residency requirements:

 - Attended any 4-year Nevada System of Higher Education (NSHE) institution and were previously classified as an in-state student by that institution for the purposes of tuition.

 - Have a parent that has resided in Nevada for a minimum of 12 months immediately prior to November 1 of the application year.

 - Matriculated as a first-time freshman, completed all undergraduate coursework at, and graduated with their Bachelor's degree, from a NSHE 4-year institutions.

-- Has a parent that gradauted from UNR School of Medicine.
+- Has a parent who graduated from UNR Med.

-- Are legal residents of Alaska, Arizona, Idaho, Montana, New Mexico, Oregon, Utah, Washington or Wyoming.
+- Are legal residents of Alaska, Arizona, Idaho, Montana, New Mexico, Oregon, Utah, or Wyoming.

 - Are legal residents of California counties that border Nevada on the eastern slope of the Sierra Nevada range: Alpine, El Dorado, Inyo, Lassen, Modoc, Mono, Nevada, Placer, Plumas, and Sierra.

 If you do not meet these residency requirements, but you have significant connections or ties to Nevada, you may submit a Residency Exemption Request prior to submitting your Secondary Application.
 If approved, the residency requirement will be waived.

 UNR Med also accepts applications from non-US citizens who are either permanent residents or DACA recipients who have resided in Nevada for 12 months as of Nov 1 of their application year.

 Please note: Priority is given to residents of Nevada.
 In general, 85-90% of UNR Med students are Nevada residents.